 Texas’ Cleansing Period

-For example, Section 46.04 permits an individual with a felony conviction to possess a firearm on the premises where he or she resides five years after the individual’s release from prison or probation.
+For example, Section 46.04 permits an individual with a felony conviction to possess a firearm on the premises where he or she resides five years after being released from prison or probation.

 The problem is that Section 46.04 does not trump federal law, § 922.